MrSago/Graduation-work-for-Kristina/README.md

 ﻿
 #### Graduation work for Kristina
-This is a teaching window program with testings.
+This is a teaching window program with quizzes.